microsoft/playwright/docs/src/test-ui-mode-js.md

 npx playwright test --ui-port=8080 --ui-host=0.0.0.0
 ```

-Without the `--ui-host` flag, UI Mode will only listen on `localhost` and not be accessible from other machines.
+Without the `--ui-host=0.0.0.0` flag, UI Mode will only listen on `localhost` and is not be accessible from other machines.
+Be aware that this might be a security risk, as anyone on your network can access your UI Mode instance, in the case of GitHub Codespaces, the ports are only accessible from your account by default.